jchip/optional-require/README.md

 ```

 1. You need to keep the variable outside: `let some` before try/catch
-2. If `"some-optional-module"` contains error itself, above code will silently ignore it, leaving you scratching your head.
+2. If `"some-optional-module"` contains error itself, above code will silently ignore it, leaving you, and more importantly, your users, puzzling on why it's not working.

 ## Usage